colorfield/civimail/README.md

 **CiviMail Digest submodule**

-Send to selected groups a digest at a chosen interval of nodes that were sent, with an option to include updates.
+Send to selected groups a digest at a chosen interval of nodes that were previously sent via CiviMail, with an option to include updates.

 ### Configuration